bgamari/ghc-wiki-import/implementing-trees-that-grow/handling-source-locations.md

 > ...etc...
 >
 >

+1. Using a typeclass to set/get source locations **SLPJ**: Explain `ForallX`.
+I hate it because it implies that we'll pass massive dictionaries around; and what happens if we have lots of different data types, not just one?

 1. We can extend (using TTG) each datatype to add a wrapper \*constructor\*, similar in spirit to the current `Located`.